 \section{Conclusion}

 A new characterization of the impasse surface of power system DAE model has been presented.
-Admittance matrix-based necessary conditions for system trajectory hitting the impasse surface have been established, which reveal how the interactions between power network and load dynamics induce or prevent short-term voltage collapse.
-The obtained theorems allow generic modeling for power network, generators and loads, which extend some existing results developed on specific system models.
+Admittance matrix-based necessary conditions for system trajectory hitting the impasse surface have been established, which reveal how the interactions between power network, generators and loads induce or prevent short-term voltage collapse.
+The obtained theorems allow generic models for power network, generators and loads, which extend some existing results developed on simplified system models.
 In particular, our results prove the conjecture in \cite{hiskens1990phd} that had been pending for decades.
 Moreover, the obtained theorems lead to an early indicator of voltage collapse and a novel viewpoint that inductive compensation has a positive effect on preventing short-term voltage collapse, which have been verified via numerical simulation on the IEEE 9-bus system.
-Future works include a more comprehensive emergency control method based on these theorems and coordinating the reactive power compensation requirements for achieving short-term and long-term voltage stability.
-In addition, another conjecture in \cite{hiskens1990phd} says that the impasse surface will be avoided if $P_{si}^0\geq0$, $\alpha_i\geq 1$, $Q_{si}^0\geq0$, $\beta_i=2$, $\forall i\in\mV_L$, which still remains open and needs more studies.
+Future works include a more comprehensive corrective control method based on these theorems and coordinating the reactive power compensation requirements for achieving both short-term and long-term voltage stability.
+In addition, another conjecture in \cite{hiskens1990phd} says that the impasse surface is avoided if $P_{si}^0\geq0$, $\alpha_i\geq 1$, $Q_{si}^0\geq0$, $\beta_i=2$, $\forall i\in\mV_L$, which remains open and needs more studies.